 The fiber or filament threads are woven in such a manner that the finished fabric meets specific fire codes without any other application or process needed.
 IFR fabrics are assumed to continue to meet these fire codes for the duration of its useful life when laundered according to guidelines, even after repeated laundering.

-It's important to note that a variety of factors can affect the flame resistant nature of fabrics, including the way that they are used, how they are laundered, the addition of any other components to the fabric, and/or environmental conditions such as direct light, debris (dust, dirt, etc.), and humidity.
+It's important to note that a variety of factors can affect the flame resistant nature of fabrics, including the way that they are used, how they are laundered, the addition of any other components to the fabric, and/or environmental conditions such as direct light, debris (dust, dirt, etc.), oils, humidity, and other external factors.
 Because we have no control over such factors once our fabrics leave our warehouse, nor knowledge of how the fabrics are cared for and laundered by the customer, it is the sole responsibility of the purchaser to ensure that the fabric passes any required State, Local, and/or Federal fire codes.
+We recommend annual testing of the fabric using the NFPA 705 (1997 or later) Field Test Method for Textiles.

 Any of our drape fabrics that are denoted as FR, DFR, or IFR will have certification that it passes the NFPA 701 standard.